The 5 Most Common Money Mistakes That Prevent Your Small Business from Thriving

 (We’re guessing you do.)

-This not only means allocating money for expenses but also checking in at least every month to ensure you’re remaining on budget and making adjustments to spending, staffing, invoicing, etc. as needed.
+This not only means allocating money for expenses but also checking in at least each month to ensure you’re remaining on budget and making adjustments to spending, staffing, invoicing, etc. as needed.

-And no, it is not because we are gluttons for punishment.
+And no, it is not because we're gluttons for punishment.
 Precisely the opposite.
 We want to see you thrive (almost) as much as you do, and

 So, if you need help